neerajnj10/soccer-analytics-with-python-mongoDB-and-R/elasticsearch.md

 - In our case, though  the data at present for our project is not substantially large but the main aim of using several technologies and tools here, is to provide the **user-guide** when working with large datasets, which means steps to be followed while extending the prject would essentially be the same.

 - hence we wil show here how to use mongodb and elastic search together effectively, that is, puch the data from **mongoDB** instance to **elasticsearch**.
-Please follow this link to understand how to make connection between mongoDB and elasticsearch.
+Please follow this link to understand how to make connection between mongoDB and elasticsearch [mongoelastic](https://github.com/neerajnj10/soccer-analytics-with-python-mongoDB-and-R/blob/master/mongoelastic.md)